 - AM - Accountable Manager.
 Ultimately responsible for the whole operation against the authorities

-- FOM - Flight Operations Manager.
+- NP FO - Flight Operations Manager.
 Responsible for the carrying out of all flight related activities as well as the pilot's competences and permissions

 - SM - Safety Manager.
 Responsible for all safety and quality related matters

 - CMM - Compliance Monitoring Manager.
 Monitors that all aspects of the operations are compliant with EASA-OPS and national legislations